rid00z/FreshMvvm/README.md

 * Basic methods available in Model, like Alert
 * Built in Navigation types for SimpleNavigation, Tabbed and MasterDetail

-> *Note* Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages
+> *Note* ~~Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages~~ Now we can use both the ViewModel naming conventions.

 ### The Story